- Benefits of Certification

 How far in advance should I schedule my NSF GFSI certification audit?

-NSF is the largest GFSI certification body in the world, certifying to nearly all categories within the GFSI standards.
+NSF companies are the largest GFSI certifier in the world, certifying to nearly all categories within the GFSI standards.
 We recommend that you schedule your audits as far as six to nine months in advance to assure the date(s) you desire.
-Many factors determine availability including the category, time of year, standard, etc. Contact us at +1 877.893.1325 or email@example.com to discuss our availability for your category and desired standard.
+Many factors determine availability including the category, time of year, standard, etc. Contact us at +1 877.893.1325 or firstname.lastname@example.org to discuss our availability for your category and desired standard.

 What is CanadaGAP?